SUKOHI/v-api-form/README.md

 Now `this.errors` will be changed to rearranged errors when you get errors.

 Note:
-If your error has a key which includes dot-notation, the message will be Object as follows.
+If your error has a key which includes dot-notation like `photos.0`, the message will be Object as follows.
+This also means if the original key is 'photos', the error key will be 'photos.*'

-    {
+    'photos.*': {
         "0":"The photos.0 must be a file of type: jpg.", "1":"The photos.1 must be a file of type: jpg."
         "2":"The photos.2 must be a file of type: jpg."